By Madeline Klein on December 18, 2019.

 Leave some space:

 Even if you're using your signals properly, you can't always trust that the car in front of you will.
-Whether they're driving way too slow or just cut you off, vow to leave at least 4 seconds worth of space between your car and theirs.
+Whether they're driving way too slow or just cut you off, vow to leave at least 4 seconds worth of space between your car and others.